graphql-python/graphene-django/docs/introspection.rst

 Plugin <https://facebook.github.io/relay/docs/guides-babel-plugin.html>`__
 that requires you to provide your GraphQL schema data.

-Graphene comes with a management command for Django to dump your schema data to ``schema.json`` that is compatible with babel-relay-plugin.
+Graphene comes with a Django management command to dump your schema data to ``schema.json`` which is compatible with babel-relay-plugin.

 Usage
 -----